R3Dthief/Robotics-Workspace/projects/RA1/docs/design/v0-requirements.md

 - RA1-C-002 _ Actuators shall be hobby-class high-torque servos, not industrial-grade motors.
 - RA1-C-003 _ The arm shall operate only on a stable fixed base and is not designed for mobile platforms in v0.
 - RA1-C-004 _ The system shall maintain safe operation within indoor environments under standard temperature and humidity.
+- RA1-C-005 _ The total harware cost for RA1 v0 shall not exceed $250
 - RA1-A-001 — v0 assumes the use of affordable, readily available Amazon/Prime parts and 3D-printed components.
 - RA1-A-002 _ v0 assumes the use of a bench-top test area, not a hazardous or industrial environment.
 - RA1-A-003 _ It is assumed the user has access to basic CAD tools, a 3D printer, and Git/GitHub for version control.